nbijlani/Accelerometer_sensor_data_cleaning/Codebook.md

 3. Codebook.md: this file

 ## Input data set
 The input data set is a zip file that can be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 Unzipping the input data set yields the following data files.
-See the corresponding README.txt file that describes the various input data elements in detail.
+See the corresponding README.md file that describes the various input data elements in detail.

 ##Tidy data set
 The tidy data set contains the following columns (in order):